When I arrived in San Francisco…

 Robert got me in touch with Ruth Brinker, who started Open Hand in a church, and he also brought me along to the kitchen in the church, to make sandwiches.

-At the AIDS Ward 5 A at San Francisco General Hospital, I met a SHANTI counselor, who was there to help the patients and their families to cope, showing family members that it was ok to touch a person with AIDS.
+At the AIDS Ward 5 A at San Francisco General Hospital, I met a SHANTI counselor, who was there to help the patients and their families to cope, for example showing family members that it was o k to touch a person with AIDS.

-His name was Ron Henderson, who was also a man with HIV.
+His name was Ron Henderson, and he was also a man with HIV.

 I had originally gone to SFGH to try to find Alison Moëd, the Head Nurse at the AIDS Ward 5 A, but it was not easy to just show up at the Ward.